Are you fed up with your puppy biting fingers and toes?

 Your pup isn't aggressive; he's just doing what comes naturally.
-Play biting and mouthing are perfectly normal behaviors for young puppies, it's a natural part of their development, especially if they're at the teething stage.
+Play biting and mouthing are normal behaviours for young puppies; it's a natural part of their development, especially in the teething stage.

-If the puppy bites again, the mother may yelp louder this time, but will also growl or snarl quite viciously at the offending pup.
+If the puppy bites again, the mother may yelp louder this time.
+She will also growl or snarl quite viciously at the offending pup.
 She's letting her puppy know that he is still biting too hard, and it's unacceptable.

 She may also turn away and have nothing to do with him for a while, or at least until he's learned some manners.

-If her puppy doesn't let up, she may resort to grabbing him by the scruff of the neck and gently shaking him to let him know she means business.
+If her puppy doesn't let up, she may grab him by the scruff of the neck and gently shake him to let him know she means business.

 His siblings also play a part in teaching each other not to bite too hard.
 If you watch puppies playing, you'll see that when one puppy is bitten too hard, it will yelp and move away from the aggressor, and play stops immediately.